cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 This account corresponds to the private key in `key.json`.
 We also included the private key for another account, in `key2.json`.

+Leave basecoin running and open a new terminal window.
 Let's check the balance of these two accounts:

 ```